Shandong: Imperial history

 The Qin dynasty conquered Qi and founded the first centralized Chinese state in 221 BC.
-The Han dynasty that followed created several commanderies supervised by two regions (刺史部) in what is now modern Shandong: Qingzhou (青州) in the north and Yanzhou (兗州) in the south.
+The Han dynasty that followed created several commanderies supervised by two inspectorates (刺史部) in what is now modern Shandong: Qingzhou Inspectorate (青州) in the north and Yanzhou Inspectorate (兗州) in the south.
 During the Three Kingdoms period, Shandong was part of the northern kingdom of Cao Wei, which ruled over northern China.

 After the Three Kingdoms period, a brief period of unity under the Western Jin dynasty gave way to invasions by nomadic barbarians from the north.
 Northern China, including Shandong, was overrun.
 Over the next century or so, Shandong changed hands several times, falling to the Later Zhao, then Former Yan, then Former Qin, then Later Yan, then Southern Yan, then the Liu Song dynasty, and finally the Northern Wei dynasty, the first of the Northern dynasties during the Northern and Southern dynasties period.
 Shandong stayed with the Northern dynasties for the rest of this period.

 In 412 AD, the Chinese Buddhist monk Faxian landed at Laoshan, on the southern edge of the Shandong peninsula, and proceeded to Qingzhou to edit and translate the scriptures he had brought back from Pakistan and India.

 The Sui dynasty reestablished unity in 589, and the Tang dynasty (618–907) presided over the next golden age of China.
 For the earlier part of this period, Shandong was ruled as part of Henan Circuit, one of the circuits (a political division).
 Later on, China splintered into warlord factions, resulting in the Five Dynasties and Ten Kingdoms period.
 Shandong was part of the Five Dynasties, all based in the north.

-he Song dynasty reunified China in the late tenth century.
+The Song dynasty reunified China in the late tenth century.
 The classic novel Water Margin was based on folk tales of outlaw bands active in Shandong during the Song dynasty.
 In 1996, the discovery of over two hundred buried Buddhist statues at Qingzhou was hailed as a major archaeological find.
 The statues included early examples of painted figures and are thought to have been buried due to Emperor Huizong's repression of Buddhism (he favored Taoism).

 The Song dynasty was forced to cede northern China to the Jurchen Jin dynasty in 1142.
 Shandong was administered by Jin as Shandong East Circuit and Shandong West Circuit – the first use of its current name.